 Another way to organize your data sources in the Power BI service is by using the Analytics Planner in the Analyst Hub.

 In the Analytics Planner, you need to plan out and list the core reports you’ll be creating in Power BI.
 Then, list out the needed insights under each core report.

-You can also apply a color-coding scheme to add distinction between each insight.
+You can also apply a color-coding scheme to add a distinction between each insight.

-By organizing your core reports, you’re able to prevent redundancy and non-standard practices in individual workspaces.
+By organizing your core reports, you’ll be able to prevent redundancy and non-standard practices in individual workspaces.
 This brings order to report creation and gives developers a more targeted approach on how the workspaces should be set up.